 No product specific tooling is required for rolling and the machine does not have to be converted for a specific profile to be bent in various radii.
 This makes rolling cost technically very interesting.

 Excess length is always required for rolling.
 However, this can be limited by a smart material classification.
 We will gladly advise you on this.

 The following animation shows the rolling process of a tube.
-You can see the tube being rolled in the machine and how the excess length is determined.
+You can see the tube being rolled in the machine and how the additional bending allowance is determined.
 This is then removed automatically, leaving the tube with a 3D cut contour for optimal tube-to-tube connection.

 Mandrel bending is a good solution for curving thin walled profiles in a very small radius.
 Compared to rolling, a much smaller radius can be achieved.
 However, this curving technique requires product specific equipment to protect the profile from the tearing and distorting that can occur during bending in a small radius.